enriquedecote/public-notes/docs/GrowthOS/Introduction.md

 - Kanban & scrum

 ## Phases
-The colours in the diagram represent different [[Phases|phases]] of the venture path to maturity.
+The colours in the diagram represent different [[Phases Summary|phases]] of the venture path to maturity.